DaniyalAhmedKhan1234/DyslexiaScreeningPlatformDevelopment/README.md

 - **Interactive Assessments:** Engaging tools for evaluating reading and writing skills.
 - **Data Collection:** Systematic data gathering for research and analysis.
-- **User-Friendly Interface:** Easy navigation for users of all age groups.
+- **User-Friendly Interface:** Easy navigation for users of all age groups, especially those facing Dyslexia.
 - **Multilingual Support:** Primarily in Urdu, with potential for additional languages.
 - **Reports and Feedback:** Detailed performance reports and constructive feedback.